kvitense/GL_Data/NOAA/readme.txt

 Surface Temp is entered in the same inconsistent ways as Secchi.
 This is at the very surface with a hand held thermometer.
 It's pretty sensitive to air temp/solar heating, but is a back up for when the CTD does not work or is not dropped.

 The CTD column is just which CTD was used.
 It is not always filled in.

+Note: Original file name for NOAA_WQ_2024_04_26.xlsx was 'WQ dat_Kelcey.lsx".
+Column headers were edited for reading into R.